GatorShan/Tragopogon-Methylation-Project/SNPsplit/README.md

 Scripts `MethylDiff_CpG_Tpr_vs_Tms-pr_V1.r` and `MethylDiff_CpG_Tpr_vs_Tms-pr_V1.sh` were used.

 ### 6.6 DMR (CHG) between two parents, two subgenomes, diploid Tdu (2x) and the Tdu subgenome, and diploid Tpr (2x) and the Tpr subgenome
+Setting destrand=TRUE (the default is FALSE) will merge reads on both strands of a CpG dinucleotide.
+This provides better coverage, but only advised when looking at CpG methylation (for CpH methylation this will cause wrong results in subsequent analyses).

 Scripts `MethylDiff_CHG_V1.r` and `MethylDiff_CHG_V1.sh` were used.

 ### 6.7 DMR (CHH) between two parents, two subgenomes, diploid Tdu (2x) and the Tdu subgenome, and diploid Tpr (2x) and the Tpr subgenome
+Setting destrand=TRUE (the default is FALSE) will merge reads on both strands of a CpG dinucleotide.
+This provides better coverage, but only advised when looking at CpG methylation (for CpH methylation this will cause wrong results in subsequent analyses).

 Scripts `MethylDiff_CHH_V1.r` and `MethylDiff_CHH_V1.sh` were used.